Listen: Chris Witts presents Morning Devotions.

 Understand that God can be closer to us when the pain is so greater than at any other times in our life.
-“The LORD is close to the broken-hearted and saves those who are crushed in spirit,” wrote David (Psalm 34 – NIV).
-Ask and receive God’s love and encouragement, because he is very near to you.
+Many people love Psalm 34; it talks about asking and receiving God’s love and encouragement, because He is very near to you.
 He wants to bring you hope, peace and joy.
-Another verse, in Psalm 34:18, says: “The LORD is close to the broken-hearted and saves those who are crushed in spirit.”
+David wrote in Psalm 34:18 (NIV): “The LORD is close to the broken-hearted and saves those who are crushed in spirit.”
 Remember this verse by heart and believe it!

 Broken-hearted experience is a very painful experience.
 Even after some time has passed, pain can be triggered back by anything that reminds you of your pain.
 It could be something as simple as hearing music on the radio that reminds us about our pain.
 Even though pain can get better with time, what you do with the time determines how long our healing process is.
 Time is not the best healer; what we do with that time is the best healer.
 I once met a woman who put her life on hold for 14 years after a painful divorce, and was still hurting 14 years later.